sakshamGupta09/Angular/15.Change detection/change_detection.md

 ## Zone js

 - Zone js notifies angular when the async events has completed, so that angular can perform change detection.
+- Zone js cannot tell angular what state in what component has changed.
+It just tells that some state in some component might have changed.
+- That is why angular has to check for changes for the entire view tree.
+- This is the problem that signals solve.

+## Default change detection